 - Generally, it’s not that ideal for extreme cold weather.
 However, adding this Tepui insulator will get the job done perfectly.

-Thule Tepui tent was previously known as Tepui tent; later, it was acquired by famous rooftop tent manufacturer: Thule and has become Thule Tepui.
+The Thule Tepui tent was previously known as the Tepui tent; later, it was acquired by the famous rooftop tent manufacturer: Thule and has become Thule Tepui.
 The quality of the tent remains the same, though.

 As this tent weighs only 131lbs, it’s suitable for Subaru Outback, Forester, and Crosstrek without any doubt.
 But, remember, the weight carrying capacity of this tent is 600 lbs.
 So, even if your vehicle allows about 700 lbs, don’t consider putting more than 600 lbs inside this tent.